Frequently Asked Questions?

 How soon will I get my test results?
 Back to top

 Once your samples are received by the laboratory, the results for most DNA tests will be ready within 5 to 7 working days.
-If you select the express option your Paternity Test results will be available the next working day after the samples reach the lab.
+If you select the express option your Paternity Test results will be available in 2 working days after the samples reach the lab.
 Discreet samples such as hair, chewing gum, cigarette butts etc can take a little longer but normally results will be available within the 5 -7 day time-frame.
 Please note that other types of DNA testing such as ancestry, mtDNA, X chromosome and baby gender testing have a longer turn-around time.

 How does a Paternity Test work?
 Back to top

 Genetic testing identifies the unique genetic profile of an individual.
 The genetic profile of a child is inherited partly from the father and partly from the mother.
 By comparing the child’s genetic profile with that of the alleged father, a DNA paternity test determines whether this person is the real biological father or can be excluded.
 The test is performed through our DNA testing kit we supply on order and the samples are taken according to the DNA sample collection guide provided in the kit and on our website.

 How accurate is the paternity test?
 Back to top